apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>selector is a metav1.LabelSelector to filter the target kubernetes resources
+<p>A metav1.LabelSelector to filter the target kubernetes resources that need
-that need to be backed up.
+to be backed up.
 If not set, will do not back up any kubernetes resources.</p>
 </td>
 </tr>
 <tr>